 2. Talking to People

-Leverage your involvement in academic or professional clubs by speaking with other students, professors, and guest lecturers about their career experience.
-You’re likely to learn more about what a career is like by speaking to someone with real-life experience than by trying to glean its essence through some stale online resource.
+As you’re thinking about, what major should I choose?, speak with other students, professors, and guest lecturers about their career experience.
+You’re likely to learn more about what a career is like by talking to someone with real-life experience.

-Find a career counselor at your school who is willing to discuss with you, at length, options for majors and career opportunities.
+Find a career counselor at your school who is willing to discuss with you options for majors and career opportunities.

 3. Thinking About the Money